Skip to Main Content

 CCTC’s Instructional Design Standards provide a framework to guide and support faculty as they create and deliver engaging, accessible, and student-centered courses.

-ID Standards with Indicators
+ID Standards with Strategies

-Instructional Design Standards with Indicators and Rationale
+Instructional Design Standards with Strategies

-• Encourage D2L Orientation Course
+• Encourage LMS Orientation Course

-• Introduce student to D2L/technology
+• Introduce student to LMS/technology

 Rationale/Purpose: